TheWicketTK/BETAMode_v1/README.md

 USER
-beta key (key) - link you account with the key. beta - exsplaiins what it is!
+beta key (key) - link you account with the key. beta - exsplains what it is!

 ADMIN
 beta admin - displace commands.